-2. Stationing of armed forces on foreign territory
+- 2. Stationing of armed forces on foreign territory - 2.1.

-2.1.
 Provide information on stationing of your States armed forces on the territory of other participating States in accordance with freely negotiated agreements as well as in accordance with international law.

-TAF sends troops abroad stemming from international agreements that Turkey is party to (for 4 example North Atlantic Treaty or UNSC resolutions).
-Pursuant to Article 92 of the Constitution, TGNA has the power to decide to send TAF elements abroad, other than in those cases where international agreements that Turkey is party to require so.
+TAF sends troops abroad under international agreements that Turkey is a party to (for example North Atlantic Treaty or UNSC resolutions).
+Pursuant to Article 92 of the Constitution, the Grand National Assembly of Turkey (GNAT) has the power to decide to send TAF elements abroad, other than in those cases where international agreements to which Turkey is a party require to do so.
 The latter constitutes the exception to the general rule.

-Apart from the Constitution, Article 129 and 130 of the Rules of Procedure of the TGNA, and Article 5 of the Law of War and Warfare, the Council of Ministers (CoM), after soliciting the view of TGS, is also authorized on the matter to send TAF abroad, pursuant to international agreements that Turkey ratified.
+Apart from the Constitution, Article 129 and 130 of the Rules of Procedure of the GNAT, and Article 5 of the Law of War and Warfare, the Council of Ministers (CoM), after soliciting the view of TGS, is also authorized to send TAF abroad pursuant to international agreements that Turkey ratified.

-The Law No: 5442 mentions the term "border operations".
+The Law No. 5442 mentions the term "border operations".
 In Article 11/D, it is indicated that "Where governors see that it is not possible to or actually fail to prevent events likely to happen or actually happening in the province, or implement the contemplated measures with the existing forces, they shall call for help, through the most expedient means possible, from the Ministry of Interior, and, where necessary, from the nearest land, naval and air unit command including the border units of the Land Forces Command in order to deploy the law enforcement forces of other provinces and other forces earmarked for such task."
-Also for border issues, it is specified that "In the case of incidents occurring in the border provinces or in the regions adjacent to such provinces and in the event of determining that the perpetrators, subsequent to their actions have sought shelter in the territory of a neighbouring country, upon request of the governor, the commander in charge may, with the purpose of capturing or neutralizing of the perpetrators, each time through requirement, plan and execute a cross-border operation of limited objectives with the land, air and naval forces as well as the elements of the Gendarmerie General Command by taking approval from neighbouring countries."
+Also for border issues, it is specified that "In the case of incidents occurring in the border provinces or in the regions adjacent to such provinces and in the event it has been found out that the perpetrators, subsequent to their actions have sought shelter in the territory of a neighbouring country, upon request of the governor, the commander in charge may, with the purpose of capturing or neutralizing of the perpetrators, each time through requirement, plan and conduct a cross-border operation for limited objectives through the land, air and naval forces as well as the elements of the Gendarmerie General Command by taking approval from neighbouring countries."

-Turkey stations 243 personnel in Bosnia-Herzegovina within the contribution to EUFOR ALTHEA Operation.
+Turkey has 249 personnel in Bosnia-Herzegovina within the contribution to EUFOR ALTHEA Operation.